ramit21/angular5-poc/README.md

  </ng-template>
 ```

+You can not use ng-template directly, as angular will encapsulate this tag into another ng-template tag.
+Solution is to use ng-container.
+Read this for more information: https://www.freecodecamp.org/news/everything-you-need-to-know-about-ng-template-ng-content-ng-container-and-ngtemplateoutlet-4b7b51223691/

+## Public Component API
-**Public Component API**: Pass input state to a component / get an output event from the component.
+Pass input state to a component / get an output event from the component.

 1. @Input: used to pass **state** from parent component to the child component.